lexik/LexikJWTAuthenticationBundle/README.md

 This bundle provides JWT (Json Web Token) services to authenticate users against your Symfony2 application using the great [namshi/jose](https://github.com/namshi/jose) library.

-A typical use case for this would be a single page app (AngularJS, Ember.js, mobile app) with a Symfony2 API backend.
+A typical use case for this would be a single page app (AngularJS, Ember.js, mobile app) using a Symfony2 API as backend.

 Please note that this bundle is currently only compatible >= sf2.4, but a PR for sf2.3 is welcome.